-References with more information on the geology and hydrogeology of Mauritania can be accessed through the Africa Groundwater Literature Archive.
+The following references provide more information on the hydrogeology and groundwater resources of Mauritania.
+More references may be available through the Africa Groundwater Literature Archive.

 United Nations.
 1988.
 Groundwater in North and West Africa: Mauritania.
 United Nations Department of Technical Cooperation for Development and Economic Commission for Africa.